shreddedbacon/bosh-demo/docs/openstack.md

 EOF
 ```
 ## Operations Files
-We want to creat some operations that override the behaviour of our original default deployment.
+We want to create some operations that override the behaviour/requirements of our original default deployment.
 ```
 cat << "EOF" > demo/ops-instances.yml
 ---